softworkz/emby-wiki/Audio-streaming.md

 It is highly recommended that client players support HLS audio.
 HLS audio will guarantee that seeking is always client-side.
 Using progressive transcoding will result in much more complicated seeking.

+## Remote Media

+You can indicate support for redirects using the **EnableRedirection** param.
+Additionally you can indicate support for remote media using **EnableRemoteMedia**.
+Here is how they work:

+* If EnableRedirection = true and EnableRemoteMedia = true, then both remote media (IPTV) and cloud synced media will be allowed for http redirects.

+* If EnableRedirection = true and EnableRemoteMedia = false, then remote media (IPTV) will not be allowed but cloud synced media will be allowed for http redirects.

+* If EnableRedirection = false then neither will be allowed.

 ### Legacy API